Skip to main content

 Fort Walem lies next to the village of the same name, in the province of Antwerp in the Flemish region in Belgium.

-In 1859 the Belgian government decided to defend Antwerp by building a new rampart around the city, called the 'Big Rampart', after a plan of the military engineer Capt.
+In 1859, the Belgian government decided to defend Antwerp by constructing a new rampart around the city, called the 'Big Rampart,' based on plans by military engineer Capt.
 Henri Alexis Brialmont.
-It consisted of 15 km long earthen rampart with 19 gates around the city with an advanced ring of 8 forts, called the Brialmont Forts.
+It included a 15 km-long earthen rampart with 19 gates and an advanced ring of 8 forts, known as the Brialmont Forts.

-Although building the rampart and forts was a massive and very expensive undertaking, it was finished in 1864.
-But due to the expansion of the city and the advances in artillery, these fortifications were not enough only a couple of decades later.
-So, at the end of the 19th century a new line of defense was made by building 6 new forts, amongst them were Fort Steendorp and Fort Walem.
+Although building the rampart and forts was a massive, costly project, it was completed in 1864.
+However, due to the city's expansion and advances in artillery, these fortifications became insufficient just a few decades later.
+As a result, at the end of the 19th century, a new line of defense was constructed, which included 6 additional forts, among them Fort Walem and Fort Steendorp.

 Fort Walem was built between 1878 and 1883 to protect the old main road between Antwerp and Mechelen.
-It was built out of brick but between 1891 and 1900 strengthened with concrete and made into an armored fortress.
+It was constructed from brick but was reinforced with concrete between 1891 and 1900, turning it into an armored fortress.

-During the invasion of the German army in 1914, the Belgian army inside the fort resisted the German attacks for 5 days.
-The fort was badly damaged during the fighting.
+During the German invasion in 1914, the Belgian troops inside the fort resisted German attacks for five days.
+The fort was heavily damaged during the conflict.

-Between 1960 and 1992 Fort Walem was used by the Belgian Civil Protection.
-They left hundreds of metal containers containing gas masks, which can still be found in some parts of the fort.
-After that, it was shortly used as an emergency location to house asylum seekers before being abandoned.
-Since 2009 it is owned by an environmental organization and used as a bat habitat.
+Between 1960 and 1992, Fort Walem was used by the Belgian Civil Protection.
+They left behind hundreds of metal containers filled with gas masks, which can still be seen in some parts of the fort.
+Afterward, it briefly served as an emergency shelter for asylum seekers before being abandoned.
+Since 2009, it has been owned by an environmental organization and functions as a bat habitat.

-The fort has a trapezoidal ground plan and lacks a central reduit.
-It is circled by a wide moat.
+The fort has a trapezoidal layout and lacks a central redoubt.
+It is surrounded by a wide moat.

 Gallery